geomagpy/magpy/README.md

 #### 8.3 Sq analysis

-Identifying solar quiet variations is a challenging subject of geomagnetic data analysis.
+Identifying solar quiet (Sq) variations is a challenging subject of geomagnetic data analysis.
 The basic objective is finding/identifying a variation curve of geomagnetic data which is unaffected by active solar regions.
 Thus such solar quiet curve can be subtracted from actually measured data to unambiguously identify solar activity influences on the geomagnetic field.
 Such solar quiet curve is often also referred to a 'baseline'.
 Please be careful not to